Ensuring your safety and giving you peace of mind

 All instruments connected to the water system that touch patients are heat-sterilized after each patient’s use in a process called autoclaving.
 Items that are not heat-sterilized are disposed of and a new one is used for each patient.

 Atlanta Center for Cosmetic Dentistry strictly meets or exceeds the safety and sterilization guidelines recommended by the American Dental Association, Georgia Dental Board and OSHA.
-We constantly upgrade our infection control techniques by attending frequent courses and holding regular staff meetings so as to insure your safety and peace of mind.
+We constantly upgrade our infection-control techniques by frequently attending courses and regularly holding staff meetings to ensure your safety and peace of mind.
 Some of the techniques we employ include: